-2.7.1 It is the responsibility of the Director of Finance, Performance and Procurement to advise the Cabinet and/or the County Council on prudent levels of reserves for the authority.
+2.7.1 It is the responsibility of the Director of Finance and Support Services to advise the Cabinet and/or the County Council on prudent levels of reserves for the authority, having regard to an assessment of the financial risks facing the authority.
 This duty is set out in Section 25 of the Local Government Act 2003.